Q: How do I get my retirement money or 401(k) without penalty?

 - Death of the plan participant

-- You had to pay out of pocket for medical expenses
+- Paid out of pocket for medical expenses

-- You were forced to disburse funds by a court order
+- Forced to disburse funds by a court order

-- You are over the age of 55 and retired or left your job
+- You’re over the age of 55 and retired or left your job

 - Substantially Equal Periodic Payments

 Those are the hardship exemptions – and the IRS is very strict when it comes to giving them out.
 Basically, this isn’t for buying a new house (something that’s allowed under an IRA), or a new boat, or putting someone through college, or fixing up your home.
 This is an emergency measure and you have to demonstrate real need – not only to the federal government but also to your employer, who may have additional withdrawal guidelines you have to follow.